notcallumfisher/open-chat/README.md

 These identities are then stored in memory, which is erased when the server closes.

-Render automatically closes the server after a period of inactivity.
+Render closes the server after a period of inactivity.

-This cache system serves as a work-around for Render's lack of free persistent storage.

-Let's see how long Render will host this chat server for...
+Let's see how long Render will host this thing for...